publishpress/PublishPress-Planner/src/readme.txt

 [![Build Status](https://travis-ci.org/Automattic/Edit-Flow.svg?branch=master)](https://travis-ci.org/Automattic/Edit-Flow)

-Edit Flow empowers you to collaborate with your editorial team inside WordPress.
+PublishPress empowers you to collaborate with your editorial team inside WordPress.
 We've made it modular so you can customize it to your needs:

 * [Calendar](https://pressshack.com/features/calendar/) - A convenient month-by-month look at your content.
 * [Custom Statuses](https://pressshack.com/features/custom-statuses/) - Define the key stages to your workflow.